FindArticles FindArticles

 Workspace and window control

-Clipboard, text, and input speed
+Clipboard, text and input speed

 File Explorer power moves

-Browser essentials that translate to work
+Browser basics that apply to work

 Research runs on tab discipline.
-Ctrl + T opens a new tab, Ctrl + N a new window, Ctrl + W closes a tab, and Ctrl + Shift + T resurrects the last closed tab.
-Ctrl + Tab moves forward through tabs, Ctrl + Shift + Tab back.
-Ctrl + L focuses the address bar instantly; Ctrl + D bookmarks a page.
+Ctrl+T creates a new tab, Ctrl+N a new window, Ctrl+W closes a tab, and Ctrl+Shift+T brings back the last closed tab.
+Ctrl + Tab: move forward through the tabs: Ctrl + Shift + Tab.
+Ctrl + L to instantly focus the address bar, Ctrl + D to bookmark a page.

-Capture, search, and system control
+Capture, search and system control

 Accessibility that benefits everyone